akolov/step-carthage-bootstrap/README.md

 Contains everything what's required for a valid [StepLib](http://www.steplib.com/) Step.

-To create your own Step:
+## Create your own Step:

 1. Create a new repository on GitHub
-2. Copy the files from this repository into your repository
+2. Copy the files from the [step-template repository](https://github.com/steplib/step-template)
 3. Commit and push it

 Hurray, you just created your first Step repository!